Selling a Texas Home: What Are My Disclosure Obligations?

 The statute also specifically excludes certain information from required disclosure.
 You have no duty to disclose information related to whether the property has been the site of "a death by natural causes, suicide, or accident unrelated to the condition of the property," nor whether a previous occupant had or might have had AIDS or HIV or related illnesses.
 The purpose of this is to protect privacy and prevent buyers from making decisions based upon irrelevant information about prior owners of the property.

 You are also asked to disclose whether you are aware of any prior problems or repairs to particular aspects of the property.
-Is there a history of termite infestations?
+Is there a history of termite infestations or treatment?
 Previous structural damage?
 Evidence of radon gas or other hazardous or toxic substances?
+Meth production?
 These are the sorts of potential issues about which a buyer would want to know before signing a purchase contract.

 Remember, though, that you need only disclose information that you personally know.
-Thus, if you have no reason to believe that the home contains asbestos, you don't need to hire an inspector to find out before submitting the form.
-(The prospective buyer has every right to do this, however, but at personal expense.)
+Thus, if you have no reason to believe that the home contains asbestos, you don't need to hire an inspector to find out for sure before submitting the form.
+(The prospective homebuyer has every right to do this, however, but at personal expense.)

-Why Should You Be Honest and Open in Making Disclosures?
+Why Should You Be Honest and Open in Making Disclosures About Your Texas Property?

-All of these disclosures might seem to make life more complicated, since they force you to confront some potentially value-diminishing aspects of your property.
+All of these disclosures might seem to make life more complicated, since they force a Texas homeowner to confront potentially value-diminishing aspects of the property.
 Is there any real, practical reason to be open and honest in making these disclosures?

-Imagine that you sell your suburban home outside of Dallas, and neglect to mention on your disclosure form that there is a massive termite infestation eating away at the base of the home.
-Inevitably, the buyer discovers the issue and realizes that the cost of exterminating the critters and remediating the foundation of the house will be substantial.
+Imagine that you sell your suburban home outside of Dallas, and neglect to mention on your disclosure form that a massive termite infestation is eating away at the base of the home.
+Inevitably, the buyer discovers the issue and realizes that the cost of exterminating the critters and remediating the home's foundation will be substantial.
 The buyer might sue for breach of contract or fraud.

 Consider another scenario.
 You do not disclose the termite infestation history before the purchase contract is signed.
 Before closing, the buyer hires an inspector, who immediately finds the termites.
 The buyer realizes that you failed to disclose the issue, loses trust, then backs out of the contract.